How to buy a new car

 Follow these steps

-You can research the Manufacturer’s Suggested Retail Price (MSRP) – or asking price – in your area by shopping around either in-person or online.
+You can research the Manufacturer’s Suggested Retail Price (MSRP) – or asking price – in your area by shopping online.
 If you become familiar with prices in your region you’ll be able to recognize an unreasonable price if it’s presented to you.
 Make sure you’re comparing apples to apples, though.
 There can be considerable variation in the price of a vehicle with and without options and add-ons like a sports package, upgraded audio system and so forth.

-In addition to the asking price, you’ll want to know the dealer cost, or invoice price, of the new vehicles you’re considering.
+In addition to the asking price, you’ll want to know the dealer cost, or invoice price, of the vehicles you’re considering.
 This is the price that appears on the invoice the manufacturer sends to the dealer.
 One way to negotiate your best price is to start at the invoice price and negotiate up from there.

 You can find dealer prices for most makes and models by searching online.